vdkd888/droneproject/README.md

 ## Project Status

-- Currently in Protoype form/development so it kinda works (see videos below), BUT use at your own risk
+- Currently in Prototype form/development so it kinda works (see videos below), BUT use at your own risk

 ## Hardware